ShaliniN24/Basic-Banking-System/README.md

 GRIP@ Sparks Foundation
 Domain - web development and designing
 Task-1 of my internship - Basic Banking Website
-A Web Application used to transfer money between multiple users.
+A Web Application used to transfer money between multiple users